jsr6720/jsr6720.github.io/_posts/2024-05-26-the-last-time.md

     <img src="/assets/posts-images/small-crayola-box-back.png" alt="small crayola box back" class="center-img img-stylish"/>
 </div>

-## Jc James, whats the moral here
+## J.c.
+James, whats the moral here

 Cherish the time you have.
 There will be more firsts, but there will also be lasts.
+And yes, even this project will have one last `_post`.
+Just don't know when that'll be right this minute.

 <img src="/assets/posts-images/kym-last-online-5-years-ago.jpeg" alt="know your meme last online" class="center-img img-stylish"/>